Nazanin Mandi Models Orange Savage X Fenty Underwear Set For Latest Instagram Upload

 Nazanin Mandi took to Instagram to share a number of new photos herself in Savage X Fenty gear.
 The model is an ambassador for the brand and continues to wow her followers.

 In a number of frames, Mandi — who is married to R&B singer Miguel — posed in a matching orange underwear set.
-She paired a bra with high-waisted panties that helped display her toned physique and complimented her skin tone.
+She paired a bra with high-waisted panties that helped display her toned physique and complemented her skin tone.
 The 33-year-old didn’t opt for any visible accessories and styled her curly brunette shoulder-length hair down.
-For her makeup application, she appeared to have applied a coat of lipstick and mascara.
+For her makeup, she appeared to have applied a coat of lipstick and mascara.

 Mandi posted seven images within one upload.

-In the first slide, she posed inside what looked to be a Wearhouse.
-Mandi was captured from the thighs-up and crossed her legs over.
+In the first slide, she posed inside what looked to be a warehouse.
+Mandi was captured from the thighs up and crossed her legs.
 She rested one hand on her hip and placed the other on the side of her thigh.
 The former R U the Girl contestant looked directly at the camera lens with a soft expression and was caught in natural lighting.

 In other pics, she was photographed in the same location but sported different poses.
 In one frame, Mandi was snapped lying down on her side with her elbow resting on the ground.
 In another, she showed off a hint of her side profile with her head raised and eyes closed.